logicalclocks/hopsworks-tutorials/integrations/bytewax/README.md

 you also need  to have Hopsworks cluster host address, hopsworks project name and [api key](https://docs.hopsworks.ai/3.1/user_guides/projects/api_key/create_api_key/)

-Once you have the above define environment variables:
+Once you have the above, define the following environment variables:

 ```bash
 export HOPSWORKS_HOST=REPLACE_WITH_YOUR_HOPSWOKRKS_CLUSTER_HOST